NamelessMC/Nameless/README.md

 - New powerful module system allowing for further NamelessMC integration
 - New template and language systems, allowing for total customisation
 - Pretty URL option (requires mod_rewrite)
+- Widget system - allows modules to create widgets which can be displayed on most user-facing pages and display almost anything

 #### Customising Nameless
 - Check out [this wiki article](https://github.com/NamelessMC/Nameless/wiki/Nameless-2.0-Module-Developer-Documentation) for the Module Developer Documenation